 Malfouf salad is a Lebanese cabbage salad that’s super simple, really healthy, and so fresh and tangy.
-Made with a lemon garlic and olive oil dressing, this is like a no mayo coleslaw that’s so much lighter and packed with flavor.
-Comes together in minutes, and leftovers taste great!
+Made with a lemon garlic and olive oil dressing, this is a slaw that’s so much lighter and packed with flavor.
+Salatet malfouf comes together in minutes, and leftovers taste great!

 What is malfouf salad?

 This is a really common Lebanese cabbage salad, made with white cabbage, tomatoes, parsley, green onions and a light lemon dressing.
-It’s a great side dish to so many Lebanese dishes like mujaddara, Arabic grills, kafta, and so much more.
-Malfouf is also really great with any protein, like salmon, chicken breasts, as a side dish to burgers, etc.
+Also known as salatet malfouf, It’s a great side dish to so many Lebanese dishes like mujaddara, Arabic grills, kafta, and so much more.

 What’s so good about this malfouf salad:

 It’s really really simple to make.
 Just toss the ingredients together, shake the salad dressing ingredients into a jar, and drizzle over the top of the salad.